-- 4.2.6 In terms of house moves the 2017 SHMA looked at Census data and concluded that self-containment in terms of house moves in South Lakeland is around 77-80% when long distance moves (over 50km) are excluded, meaning that most house moves are within the district.
-The biggest flows in terms of house moves are with Barrow-in-Furness and Lancaster, with the 2011 Census showing 742 moves between Barrow-in-Furness sand 900 moves between Lancaster in the previous year. - 4.2.7 The above analysis shows that whilst South Lakeland can be considered a relatively self-contained area, there are notable links with Barrow-in-Furness and Lancaster in terms of house moves and travel to work patterns.
-The relationships with Barrow-in-Furness and Lancaster have been recognised through the recent formal agreement between the three Councils to work in partnership to develop the economy of the Lancaster and South Cumbria Economic region.
-The new South Lakeland Local Plan should recognise the strategic cross boundary relationships in this newly defined economic region. - 4.2.8 Analysis in the district's 2017 Strategic Housing Market Assessment showed that over the longer term (1981-2015) population growth in South Lakeland has been stronger than seen in either the North West or Cumbria.
+- 4.2.7 In terms of house moves the 2017 SHMA looked at Census data and concluded that self-containment in terms of house moves in South Lakeland is around 77-80% when long distance moves (over 50km) are excluded, meaning that most house moves are within the district.
+The biggest flows in terms of house moves are with Barrow-in-Furness and Lancaster, with the 2011 Census showing 742 moves between Barrow-in-Furness and 900 moves between Lancaster in the previous year. - 4.2.8 The above analysis shows that whilst South Lakeland can be considered a relatively self-contained area, there are notable links with Barrow-in-Furness and Lancaster in terms of house moves and travel to work patterns. - 4.2.9 The relationships with Barrow-in-Furness and Lancaster have been recognised through the recent formal agreement between the three Councils to work in partnership to develop the economy of the Lancaster and South Cumbria Economic region.
+The Bay Prosperity and Resilience Strategy was published in 2020 and sets out a strategy for how the three Councils can work together to build wealth, tackle the climate emergency through building a greener ecocnomy, and encouraging active and healthier citizens.
+The new South Lakeland Local Plan should recognise the strategic cross boundary relationships in this newly defined economic region.

+- 4.2.10 Analysis in the district's 2017 Strategic Housing Market Assessment showed that over the longer term (1981-2015) population growth in South Lakeland has been stronger than seen in either the North West or Cumbria.
 However, since about 2007 when its population peaked at 104,700 the population of the district has been falling, a trend that is consistent with Cumbria, whilst for the North West and England population growth since 2007 has been strong.
-Overall from 1981 to 2015 South Lakeland's population grew by 9%, compared with 3% in Cumbria and the North West and 17% nationally. - 4.2.9 Population change is mainly driven by natural change (births and deaths) and migration, either internal (within the UK) or international.
-The chart below shows that for the whole 2001-2018 period the number of deaths in the district has exceeded the number of births, on average by about 375 per year.
-In terms of migration there has been an average annual net internal migration of about 393 people per year and an average net international migration of 178 people per year.
-Levels of international migration into the district have fallen sharply since the recession in 2008, having averaged 291 people per year in 2001-09, falling to an average of 77 people per year in the 2009-18 period.
-Internal migration does not appear to have been as affected with the 2001-09 annual average being 437, and the 2009-18 annual average being 354.
+Overall from 1981 to 2015 South Lakeland's population grew by 9%, compared with 3% in Cumbria and the North West and 17% nationally. - 4.2.11 Population change is mainly driven by natural change (births and deaths) and migration, either internal (within the UK) or international.
+The chart below shows that each year for the whole 2001-2019 period the number of deaths in the district has exceeded the number of births, on average by about 373 per year.
+In terms of migration there has been an average annual net internal migration of about 409 people per year and an average net international migration of 180 people per year.
+Levels of international migration into the district have fallen sharply since the recession in 2008, having averaged 291 people per year in 2001-09, falling to an average of 91 people per year in the 2009-19 period.
+Internal migration does not appear to have been as affected with the 2001-09 annual average being 437, and the 2009-19 annual average being 386.